Are you interested in helping us raise funds to help us care for the young people who come to Covenant House New Jersey?

 Tag your donors in a heartfelt thank you post on social media and share the difference their gift makes to a homeless kid.
 Believe it or not, this is a good fundraising strategy too; others will want to see their names mentioned and might choose to donate so they can also be in the spotlight.

 Put purpose to your passion!
-Create a Fundraiser in support of New Jersey’s homeless kids that is uniquely yours!
+Create a Fundraiser in support of the youth at Covenant House that is uniquely yours!
 Send us some photos of your event.
 We would love to post them.
 (Photos should be landscape and at least 1 MB resolution for use on our website.)

-Here are some examples of how some awesome people put their passion to work to help care for homeless youth:
+Here are some examples of how some awesome people put their passion to work to help care for youth facing homlessness:

 Spin Cycle Fundraiser